We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 “The BacLock* in the cloth—our exclusive micro silver antibacterial agent—goes to work to self-purify and inhibit odors from bacteria, mold and mildew growth within the cloth within 24 hours so that it is ready to use again.”

 Most people saw “antibacterial agent” and “self-purify” and rightfully had the idea that the silver woven into Norwex’s microfiber products was meant to kill bacteria.
-However, products can be called antibacterial even when their main function is to inhibit bacterial growth instead of outright killing bacteria upon contact.
+However, products can be called antibacterial even when their primary function is to inhibit bacterial growth instead of outright killing bacteria upon contact.
 In the fine print, Norwex is careful to clarify:

 “*Contains BacLock, an antibacterial agent for self- cleansing purposes only.
 The agent is solely designed to inhibit odor from bacteria, mold and/or mildew growth within the product.”